 An access can also involve an assignment to the accessed attribute or the invocation of the accessed attribute.
 Such operations change the nature of the access method used on the final attribute in a chain of attribute names.

-Final attribute accesses involving callables need to yield context information that can subsequently be used to invoke those callables.
+Final attribute accesses involving callables need to incorporate context information that can subsequently be used to invoke those callables.
 Where the nature of an accessed attribute is not known, a simplistic attempt can be made to look up all attributes stored using the attribute name in the program.
+Otherwise, with knowledge of the attribute, its details can be inspected to determine if context information plays a role in the access.

 Of particular interest are the following situations: